atomictom/combine-svgs/README.md

     ./combine-svgs ./src/icons ./icons

 Currently, the program will add `id` attributes to each `<symbol>` element based on the name of the input file.
-So _my-icon.svg_ will have id _#my-icon_.
+So **my-icon.svg** will have id **#my-icon**.

 ## Contributing

-I built this because the other options I saw would require me to use Gulp or Grunt, which I was unwilling to do.
+I built this because the other options I saw would require me to use Gulp or Grunt, which I did not want to do.
 I hope this helps others that are in a similar position.

 I realize it is a very basic tool right now.
 If you wish to contribute or modify